spatie/laravel-medialibrary/docs/converting-images/defining-conversions.md

 ## Performing conversions on specific collections

 By default a conversion will be performed on all files regardless of which [collection](/laravel-medialibrary/v10/working-with-media-collections/simple-media-collections) is used.
-Conversions can also be performed on all specific collections by adding a call to  `performOnCollections`.
+Conversions can also be performed on specific collections by adding a call to `performOnCollections`.

 This is how that looks like in the model: